 I am lucky that my disability wasn’t debilitating and that I was able to live a relatively normal life, but mentally and emotionally I struggled.
 I know what it’s like not to talk about or deal with emotions around disability.

-Some of the details of the Oscar Pistorius’ case has brought back some of my own experiences and memories of how things were for me growing up with Cerebral Palsy.
-Like Oscar Pistorius, my emotional problems were also overlooked.
-No one can live with a disability and that disability not be addressed emotionally as if it doesn’t exist, but for some of us that is exactly what we had to do.
-I know that if my emotional issues had been addressed as a child, I wouldn’t have had so much work to do on myself as an adult.
-Those issues never go away, they stay to serve as a gentle reminder we need to deal with them and we need help.
+Some of the details of the Oscar Pistorius’ case has brought back my own experiences and memories of how things were for me growing up with my disability.
+Like Oscar Pistorius, my emotional problems were overlooked.

+With a disability, particularly one that isn’t addressed it’s easy to live with anger.
+I did.
+If you’re angry as a child, you stay angry as an adult.
+Those issues never go away.
+Instead they stay to serve as a gentle reminder we need to deal with them and we need help.

 It was obvious and so true for Oscar Pistorius.
-His anger issues pertaining to his disability and growing up with his disability weren’t addressed by the court, but there were clearly anger issues there.
+His anger issues pertaining to his disability and growing up with his disability weren’t addressed by the court, but his anger issues were there.

-I am saddened by what has happened to him and both families, as I am sure many of us are.
+I am saddened by what has happened to him and both families.
 There are many victims and no winners in this case.
 My thoughts go out to both families today.